Copyright 2023 Xanadu Quantum Technologies Inc.

 )

-# 3: CHeck the classical co-transform
+# 3: Check the classical co-transform

-if classical_cotransform is not None:
+if classical_cotransform is not None and not callable(classical_cotransform):

 raise TransformError("The classical co-transform must be a valid Python function.")